dredgar/novel-grabber/README.md

 # novel-grabber
-The best module ever to grab novels on tieba and yamibo.
+Grab novels on tieba and yamibo.